 Enforcing Payor Compliance

 By submitting audit complaints, providers can enlist the Division of Workers’ Compensation (DWC) to help enforce payor compliance.
 These complaints alert the Division’s Enforcement Unit to payor shenanigans.
-In theory, the auditi complaint should result in an investigation by the DWC — and punitive action should the DWC determine the payor was noncompliant, as alleged in the complaint.
+In theory, the audit complaint should result in an investigation by the DWC — and punitive action should the DWC determine the payor was noncompliant, as alleged in the complaint.

 To date, our clients have submitted almost 13,000 audit complaints.